-- In the toolbox, click the Mask transform tool .
+- 1 In the toolbox, click the Mask transform tool - If you want to include the pixels of the editable area in the transformation, make sure the Transform pixels button bar appears pressed. - 2 $\,$ Click the Skew button $\,$ $\,$ on the property bar.

-If you want to include the pixels of the editable area in the transformation, make sure the Transform pixels button on the property bar appears pressed. - Click the Skew button $\overrightarrow{\square}$ on the property bar. - 3 Drag a middle handle of the mask marquee. - 4 Double-click in the editable area.
+- 3 Drag a middle handle of the mask marquee. - 4 Double-click in the editable area.